 In my drawing the hermaphrodite is the fox, who can be a little trickster and represents adaptability as well as moderation in that he incarnates a union of opposites as the combination of the opposites of a dog and cat, and is able to mediate the opposing messages of the owl and the crow.
 He is dressed in black, red and gold, the same colors as in the Splendor Solis.
 He plays a banjo which has 4 strings much like the egg and the Four Elements, and the music then would play as the Fifth Element.

 The fence and thistles have been replaced with irises which symbolizes the coming together of the inner and outer world.
 The goddess Iris was associated with the rainbow and carried messages from the heavens to the earth.
 In that same line of symbolism, the banjo playing fox also alludes to Orpheus, who descended to the underworld and returned.

-The crow and owl are meant to provide a conscience to the fox, the crow being the fatherly conscience and the owl the motherly conscience necessary for mature love Eric Fromm talks about in the Art of Loving (the fox, with his red fur, is also meant to represent the heart or unifying power of love).
+The crow and owl are meant to provide a conscience to the fox, the crow being the fatherly conscience and the owl the motherly conscience necessary for mature love Eric Fromm talks about in the Art of Loving (the fox, with his red fur, can also represent the heart or balancing power of love).
 The donkey represents the body and the integration of the shadow.
 In this state of balance between the Higher Self, the mind and the body one experiences true joy.